 Parchment paper packets use steam to quickly and healthfully cook the contents.
 It also makes clean up a breeze – crumpling up some paper and throwing it in the trash is my kind of KP!
 Parchment paper is grease and moisture resistant paper that has been specially treated for oven use.
 It won’t burn in the oven on bake, however don’t put it under the broiler – it will burn there!
 There is no right or wrong side of parchment paper – either side can be used.

-- ½ red onion, cut into thin matchsticks
+½ cup red onion, cut into think matchsticks

-- 4 (6oz) fillets of halibut, or other white fish
+4 (6 oz.) halibut fillets, or other white fish